ozgurakan/devopsblog/source/_posts/2013-02-25-cooking-with-chef4.markdown

 }
 ```

 Most Alamo installations will look similar to the environment above except the network sections which will differ from deployment to deployment.
 Beyond what's shown above there are a lot of attributes being set as defaults.
-I won't go through each attribute but if you're interested you can see them at on [Github](https://github.com/rcbops-cookbooks).
+I won't go through each attribute but if you're interested you can see them on [GitHub](https://github.com/rcbops-cookbooks).
 The Nova cookbook attributes for Alamo are [here](https://github.com/rcbops-cookbooks/nova/blob/acc795edd19d0865276adef3fb672959d8050aa3/attributes/default.rb).

 Some interesting attributes we set:

-* *"osops_networks"* - These networks allow us to separate openstack services from management services.
+* *"osops_networks"* - These networks allow us to separate OpenStack services from management services.
 Currently they are all set to the same network which is common.
 * *"nova""networks"* - This is the fixed network that gets created by nova-manage and is where each instance will get it's IP from.
 * *"package-component"* - Specifies whether to install Essex-final or Folsom.
 Soon Grizzly will be added to this list after it's released.